-YEARS (VUODET) - The YEARS parameter defines the calculation period and its sub-periods.
-The time period is expressed either in relative (default) or absolute terms.
-OUTPUT ( TULOSTUS) - A collection of instructions, for example, for storing management schedules, printing forestry unit and management unit level summaries, and collecting sample plot data into files.
-SIMULATION_CONTROL (SIMULOINNIN_OHJAUS) - A collection of essential simulation control parameters.
-LAND_VALUES (MAAN_ARVOT) - The LAND_VALUES parameter defines land values for the calculation of the net present value of future revenues (NPV).
-Relevant land values should be defined for each application.
-FOREST_REPORT (METSA_RAPORTTI) - The FOREST_REPORT parameter defines the design, contents and layouts of MELA forest level summary reports (see sum type files).
-It may include data collection requests resulting collective variables available as decision data variables in the optimisation and in the compilation of reports.
+YEARS - The YEARS parameter defines the (VUODET) calculation period and its sub-periods.
+The time period is expressed either in relative (default)

+or absolute terms.

+- A collection of instructions, for example, for OUTPUT (TULOSTUS) storing management schedules, printing forestry unit and management unit level summaries, and collecting sample plot data into values should be defined for each application.

+SIMULATION CONTROL - A collection of essential simulation control (SIMULOINNIN_OHJAUS) parameters.

+LAND_VALUES - The LAND_VALUES parameter defines land (MAAN_ARVOT) values for the calculation of the net present value of future revenues (NPV).
+Relevant land in the compilation of reports.

+- The FOREST_REPORT parameter defines FOREST_REPORT the design, contents and layouts of MELA (METSA RAPORTTI) forest level summary reports (see sum type files).
+It may include data collection requests resulting collective variables available as decision data variables in the optimisation and